Wooden Tech Accessories

 Rather than letting our tech devices be an eyesore, we look for ways to blend their appearance with our home decor.
 This allows us to introduce new technology into our home without cramping the interior’s style.
 For anyone looking to follow in our footsteps, we recommend starting with device accessories.
 They’re affordable to make, small in size, & don’t require any knowledge in electronics.
 Since computers are some of the largest tech devices that can’t simply be stored away, we suggest tackling this device first.
 In this article, we’re going to walk you through a DIY wooden laptop stand that matches both classical & modern styles.

-If you already have some spare screws and a wood finish lying around, then this project only costs about $10.
-The piece uses two different styles of trim that total less than $4 for both pieces and only needs 3 feet of board which will add another $6.
+If you already have the hardware and a finish, then this project is only going to cost you about $10.
+The stand uses two different styles of trim that total less than $4 for both pieces and only needs 3 feet of board which will add another $6.
 To get materials in these exact dimensions, Home Depot sells both trim & hardwood by the foot (in-store only).

 Laptop Stand Dimensions